chryselleultima/ChryselleUltima/README.md

 - 👀 I’m interested in data science and learning python to develop programs for geoscience applications!
 - 🌱 I’m currently learning methods and functions on python
 - 💞️ I’m looking to collaborate with programmers for geoscience applications and maybe a mentor as well!
-- 📫 How to reach me LinkedIn @cuomancenido
+- 📫 How to reach me:
+-     message me on LinkedIn @cuomancenido 💬
+-     email me at cuomancenido[at]gmail[dot]com 📧

 <!---
 ChryselleUltima/ChryselleUltima is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.